opengl-8080/gitgraphwrapper.js/README.md

 ;
 ```

-It is also enable to create new branch from specified other branch like "checkout('-b', 'new_branch', 'start_branch')".
+It is also enable to create new branch from specified other branch like `checkout('-b', 'new_branch', 'start_branch')`.

 More details are [usage.html](usage/usage.html).